There are two ways to back up and restore repository content in AEM:

 curl -u admin:admin -X POST http://localhost:4502/system/console/jmx/com.adobe.granite:type=Repository/op/startBackup/java.lang.String?target=/Backups/2012/backupJune.zip"

 When using a different application server (such as JBoss), the online backup may not work as expected, because the target directory is not writable.
-In this case, please contact Support.
+In this case, contact Support.

 A backup can also be triggered using the MBeans provided by AEM.